-The Pierce County Comprehensive Plan is a policy document that addresses 20-year growth in the unincorporated areas of Pierce County.
-It is also the foundation for sub-area plans like the community plans and capital facilities plan.
-The Comprehensive Plan is reviewed every 8 years and updated, where necessary (RCW 36.70A.130).
-The last major update to the Pierce County’s Comprehensive Plan was completed in 2015.
+The Pierce County Comprehensive Plan is a 20-year policy document that addresses growth in the unincorporated areas of Pierce County.
+The Comprehensive Plan’s periodic review must be completed by December 31, 2024.
+It is also the foundation for several community plans and capital facilities planning, which must be consistent with the Comprehensive Plan’s policy framework.

 Individual requests for changes to the Comprehensive Plan occur every two years during a separate process, known as the Amendment Cycle.
 Amendment Cycle applications will be accepted in July 2022 for consideration and targeted for final approval in 2023.